Slmaking/LLM/README.md

 ---

-# Project Title: Large Language Model
+# Project Title: Large Language Model test

 ## Overview

-This project leverages the GPT-2, a state-of-the-art text generation model, in conjunction with a Location-based Learning Model (LLM) to [briefly describe what the project does].
-GPT-2 is utilized for [describe functionality], while LLM is used to [describe functionality].
+This project leverages the GPT-2, a state-of-the-art text generation model, in conjunction with a Location-based Learning Model (LLM) to testing various language model with GPT.
+GPT-2 is utilized for benchmark.

 ## Models Overview